tim-hardcastle/Pipefish/README.md

 - A Functional Core / Imperative Shell architecture[^fcis]
 - Multiple dispatch
-- Gradual typing
+- Strong yet gradual typing
-- First-class functions, lambdas, closures, inner functions.
+- First-class functions, lambdas, closures, types.
 - Comparison by value
-- Streaming operators
+- Piping operators
-- First-class types
-- Nullability
+- Nullability (so for all types, e.g. `int`, there is a type `int?`)
 - Transactions
 - Encapsulation
 - Serialization and eval